 So, go to bed.
 Spend some time cuddling and talking in a quiet, comfortable place.
 Put on your favorite pj’s, light a candle for a little bit (but don’t forget to blow it out), and then catch some zzz’s.

 Chances are it’ll help you both feel better, which will help your relationship.

 Wow, we did it.
 25 easy at home date night ideas you can actually do, even if you are in chronic pain!

 I hope you found a few new ideas here that will encourage you to make time for each other, even when you don’t want to leave the house.

-> Too many relationships suffer because chronic pain is a burden for all, but that doesn’t mean there aren’t ways to prioritize and protect your relationship.
+Too many relationships suffer because of life’s daily stressors, but that doesn’t mean there aren’t ways to prioritize and protect your relationship.

-> What’s your favorite at home date night idea?
+What’s your favorite at home date night idea?